liao961120/snippets/README.md

 Personal LaTeX Snippets
 =======================

-This directory holds the snippets I've used to code equations and TikZ graphs in LaTeX.
+This directory holds the snippets of equations and TikZ graphs I've coded.

 To search the content inside the `.tex` files, run: